Mahalaxmi184/Project3/README.md

 - **Interactive Visualizations:** Use interactive charts and graphs for better data exploration.
 - **Customizable Reports:** Generate reports based on specific criteria and metrics.

-## Usage
-Once the application is running, you can access the dashboard in your web browser at `http://localhost:5000`.

 ### Navigating the Dashboard
 - **Home:** Overview of key HR metrics.